Your CRM playbook

 Leadership

 CRM can help standardize sales data entry and sales reporting, which is crucial if you want to establish and track key performance indicators (KPIs) for sales.
-If you’re a team leader, business owner or in the C-suite, the visibility makes it easier to report on how your team is doing and adjust strategy to help you hit your targets.
+If you’re a team leader, business owner or in the C-suite, the visibility makes it easier to report on how your team is doing and adjust strategy to help you hit your targets and connect, win, deliver, and grow.

 Marketing